 Tasigna is a tyrosine kinase inhibitor that specifically targets the BCR-ABL tyrosine kinase enzyme.
 This unique protein spurs rapid cancer-cell growth in patients with Philadelphia-positive Chronic Myeloid Leukemia (Ph+ CML).
 Moussa’s initial study enrolled 12 participants with Lewy Bodies.
 (Lewy Bodies are abnormal protein aggregates that develop inside nerve cells in Parkinson’s as well as dementia patients.)
 Doctors diagnosed each patient with either Parkinson’s or dementia prior to enrolling them in the study.
 Doctors randomized study subjects to receive either 150 or 300 mg of Tasigna in its generic form, called nilotinib.

-It’s the first study conducted to treat advanced Parkinson’s with a TKI drug normally used for chronic myeloid leukemia treatment.
+It’s the first study that treats advanced Parkinson’s with a TKI drug normally used for chronic myeloid leukemia.
 According to researchers, the results “tentatively suggest that low doses of nilotinib are relatively safe in subjects with advanced PD.”

 How the Media Misinterpreted Moussa’s Study Results

 While media reports suggested that Tasigna could potentially cure Parkinson’s, the study’s researchers disagreed.
 In fact, the study data suggests it may be safe to proceed with more leukemia treatment research on Parkinson’s patients.
 Georgetown University announced their Tasigna phase II clinical trial preparations back in February 2017 for treating Parkinson’s patients.
 This is a randomized, double-blind, placebo-controlled nilotinib study.
 Doctors will report back on the drug’s safety and efficacy for PD patients.